top of page

 Advantages of Updated Technologies

-Depending on the technologies applied at the factories, it is possible to reduce energy consumption by 30% or even more in critical processing areas.
-These technologies also reduce the cost of wastewater treatment and support environmental regulations.
+Low liquor ratio dyeing saves water and energy.
+Waterless dyeing systems utilize less water by employing large amounts of hot water.
+Digital printing minimizes waste, chemicals, and energy use.
+Depending on the technologies applied at factories, it is possible to reduce energy consumption by 30% or even more in critical processing areas.
+These technologies also decrease wastewater treatment costs and support compliance with environmental regulations.

 Reduce Waste and Overproduction